gpuweb/WSL/Spec/source/index.rst

     Replacing e.foo by its value in the case of an enum is a bit of a weird thing to do at typing time, but it simplifies the writing of the execution rules if we can assume that every dot operator that we see corresponds to a getter, setter, or address-taker.

 .. note::
-    Please note that a local variable declaration can shadow a global enum declaration.
+    Please note that a variable declaration can shadow an enum declaration.

 To check that an array dereference ``e1[e2]`` is well-typed: